fc63/Detection-and-Classification-of-Offensive-Language-in-Turkish/README.md

-This study aims to develop a model that detects whether a given turkish text contains toxic language.
+This study aims to train a model that detects whether a given turkish text contains toxic language.

 Currently developed models are generally successful at detecting toxic language, but more data and fine-tuning are needed to categorize them.